-(NOT E: This f form is NOT to be used in respect of non-payment of rent.) ТО ••••• (Name of tenant(s)) you notice of termination of your residential tenancy agreement u to deliver up vacant possession of the premises at: ••••• (Address of rented premises) ••••• (Date on which vacant possession of the premises is to be given) OF THE FOLLOWING GROUNDS IS TO BE - DELETE THE OTHER 6 1. that you have breached a term of the agreement and the breach has not medied (see the Residential Tenancies Act 1987 section 62).
-Partico ulars of the breach are: Notice e of the breach was given to you on (Note: This notice has no effect unless you were given a notice specifying the breach and requiring that the breach be remedied not less than 14 days before you were given this notice.)
-2. This notice of NOT LESS THAN 30 DAYS is given to you on the ground that the lessor has entered into a contract for sale of the premises and under the contract he or she is required to give vacant possession of the premises (see the Residential Tenancies Act 1987 section 63).
+(NOT TE: This f form is NOT to be used in respect of non-payment of rent.) ТО •••••• (Name of tenant(s)) you notice of termination of your residential tenancy agreement u to deliver up vacant possession of the premises at: ••••• (Address of rented premises) ••••• (Date on which vacant possession of the premises is to be given) OF THE FOLLOWING GROUNDS IS TO BE - DELETE THE OTHER 6 1.
+This notice of NOT LESS THAN 7 DAYS is given to you on the ground that you have breached a term of the agreement and the breach has not been remedied (see the Residential Tenancies Act 1987 section 62).
+Partic ulars of the breach are: Notice e of the breach was given to you on (Note: This notice has no effect unless you were given a notice specifying the breach and requiring that the breach be remedied not less than 14 days before you were given this notice.)
+2. that the under th cice of NOT LESS THAN 30 DAYS is given to you on the ground lessor has entered into a contract for sale of the premises and the contract he or she is required to give vacant possession of the s (see the Residential Tenancies Act 1987 section 63).
 (Note: This notice cannot be given during the term of a fixed term residential tenancy agreement.)